cdapio/tigon/README.md

 **Introduction**

+**Tigon** is an open-source, real-time, low-latency, high-throughput stream processing framework.

 Tigon is a collaborative effort between Cask Data, Inc. and AT&T that combines technologies from these companies to create a disruptive new framework to handle a diverse set of real-time streaming requirements.